christian-gerard/phase-1-project-group2/README.md

 ## Features

+- The application provides a preview bar of additional images for selection.
 - Randomly generated photos for interactive customization.
 - Adjust height and width of the photos.
 - Apply blur effect for visual aesthetics.